interledger/interledger.github.io/docs/getting-started-locally.md

 run().catch(e => console.error(e))
 ```

-Running the above code is equivalent to running the `ilp-spsp` command that you ran in previous section.
+Running the above code is equivalent to running the `ilp-spsp` command that you ran in the previous section.